 A colonoscopy is a type of imaging study in which a doctor uses a colonoscope to examine the colon’s lining.
 They may also remove polyps or tissue for a biopsy at the same time.

-A doctor may recommend a colonoscopy to evaluate the colon for cancerous lesions, identify areas of bleeding, or diagnose other gut-related disorders.
+A healthcare professional may recommend a colonoscopy to evaluate the colon for cancerous lesions, identify areas of bleeding, or diagnose other gut-related disorders.

-Before the procedure, a doctor will prescribe a colonoscopy preparation.
+Before the procedure, the healthcare professional will prescribe a colonoscopy preparation.
 There are various approaches, but they all aim to empty the colon of fecal matter so that a doctor can view it clearly.
 The preparation may start up to a week before the colonoscopy.

 Peter Cade/Getty Images

 In the week before the procedure, the person will follow several steps.
-It is essential to prepare as recommended because incomplete preparation can affect the results.
+It is important to prepare as recommended because incomplete preparation can affect the results.

 It may mean canceling the procedure.
 If the colonoscopy goes ahead, the doctor may miss a lesion, or the person may need to repeat the procedure.